- Prayer and Worship

 aboard today’s ships no longer count their time in port in days but in

-Sr. Myrna Tordillo - AOS National Director of the United States
+Sr. Joanna Okereke - AOS National Director of the United States

-extensive experience in pastoral care programs for AOS and migrants in
+extensive experience in pastoral care programs for refugees, migrants and people on the move.

 Apostleship of the Sea